Excerion/excerion.github.io/blog/_posts/2019-02-28-my-experience-at-FOSDEM.markdown

 I was at FOSDEM at the beginning of this month.
 This was my first time visiting an open-source convention.
 I'm documenting the experience here.

 ## Saturday
 I went with a couple of friends.
 We left from Utrecht (in the centre of the Netherlands) and the conference is held at the *Université libre de Bruxelles* (Free University of Brussels), so we had to leave early in the morning.
 Inside Brussels, we encountered an interesting traffic light that said **STOP meat** while it was red, and **GO vegan** while it was green.
-A nice piece of activism.
+An interesting piece of activism.
 The first thing we did after arriving was familiarizing ourselves with the area.
 It's an interesting campus.
 There are a lot of hills, so they built entrances to the buildings at multiple levels.
 It's funny to walk into a building and already be on the second floor.

 ![](https://raw.githubusercontent.com/Excerion/excerion.github.io/master/blog/_posts/livekindly_go_vegan_traffic_light.jpg)